fullcontact/full.async/full.core/README.md

 ### Config management

 With `full.core.config` you can manage yaml configurations for your app.
-It has the following macros:

-* `(defconfig var-name & path)` assigns @var-name to value in the path or raises RuntimeException if not found;
-* `(defoptconfig var-name & path)` assigns @var-name to value in the path or nil
-* `(defmappedconfig var-name f & path)` maps value in the path with f and assigns to @var-name

 If you have the following config: